Vision

 Key activities will include:

-• Developing strategies for identifying, monetising and realising the economic benefits at local, regional, state and national levels, and presenting business cases to decision makers in a way that contributes to the evidence-based decision making; and
+- Developing strategies and collating evidence that highlights the economic and health benefits at local, regional, state and national levels, to be used in business cases that contributes to the evidence-based decision making;

-• Maximising returns on investment in walking and cycling infrastructure by identifying the most cost-effective ways to rapidly expand networks.
+- Maximising returns on investment in walking, riding and wheeling infrastructure by identifying the most cost-effective ways to rapidly expand networks;

 3. Share and build knowledge on active transport across Australia and New Zealand